jpmonteagudo28/describe/README.md

 intervals, impute missing values, visualize missing patterns and a few other things.

-The package takes the hard work out of the equation and makes it easy to generate correlated data with missing patterns according to all three missingness mechanisms, missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR).
+The package makes it easy to generate correlated data with missing patterns according to all three missingness mechanisms, missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR).

 ``` r
 #library(describe)